KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ### Form Actions

-The following standard actions are consistently maintained for each
+The following standard actions are maintained for each iForm:
-iForm:

 ```
 ${formActionGenesis}: {